Almazbek Atambayev: 2020 protests

 On 5 October 2020, protests erupted with a crowd of 1,000 people, that grew to at least 5,000 people by evening in Bishkek, the nation's capital, in protest against results and allegations of vote-buying in the October 2020 parliamentary election.
 In addition, protestors freed Atambayev from prison.
 On 8 October, Atambayev survived an assassination attempt in Bishkek after the car he was traveling in was shot at.
-He was imprisoned again on 10 October.
+After a failed assassination attempt on him, however, he was imprisoned again on 10 October.
+He was imprisoned again on 10 October for participation in the 2020 Kyrgyz revolution turmoil, but later was acquitted of criminal charges.

+According to Suvanaliev, the former chairman of the State Committee for National Security, Atambayev's arrest was dictated by the need to eliminate a political opponent, moreover, the previous authorities demanded imprisonment for the victims of the Koi-Tash events as a condition for the transfer of power.
+In addition, the authorities dictated large-scale detentions of opposition members on October 10, 2020.

 In prison

-On March 23, 2022, Almazbek Atambaev’s spine was damaged as a result of violence by the prison guards, and numerous abrasions and marks of beatings were found on his body, which was confirmed on March 25 by the state National Center for the Prevention of Torture of the Kyrgyz Republic and subsequently by a medical examination at the National Center for Cardiology.
+In August 2019, Atambayev was imprisoned, facing charges of corruption and manslaughter, but was later acquitted on them.
+On 5 October 2020, election protestors freed him from prison.
+Atambayev was acquitted in all criminal cases against him in February 2023.
+On March 23, 2022, Atambaev's spine was damaged as a result of violence by the prison guards, and numerous abrasions and marks of beatings were found on his body, which was confirmed on March 25 by the state National Center for the Prevention of Torture of the Kyrgyz Republic and subsequently by a medical examination at the National Center for Cardiology.

 Atambayev was denied not only treatment, but even a serious medical examination.
 Only after the Secretary General of the Socialist International Luis Ayala made a special visit to Kyrgyzstan in 2022 and a special statement from the Socialist International was issued, Atambaev was briefly placed in a clinic for examination.

+In 2023, Atambayev was released on medical grounds and went into exile in Spain.
+In 2025, he was sentenced by a court in Kyrgyzstan in absentia to 11 years imprisonment for illicit enrichment, illegally acquiring land, and involvement in the 2019 Kyrgyz protests.